Get

 When you aren’t feeding your kitten, keep them in a relatively dark and warm area, like a cat carrier with lots of blankets.
 Even if their eyes are open, avoid exposing a newborn kitten to bright lights, as this could potentially damage their eyes.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

-divider 1 paws
+divider 3 paws

 Final Thoughts

 Although cats are generally independent and self-sufficient creatures, as kittens, they require a high level of care.
-Kittens open their eyes at around 2 weeks old, but they aren’t usually fully weaned from their mothers until around 8–10 weeks.
+Kittens eyes are closed until around 2 weeks old, but they aren’t usually fully weaned from their mothers until around 8–10 weeks.
 If you’re hoping to adopt a newborn kitten from a litter, you should know that you probably won’t get to take them home until they’re around 10–12 weeks old.
 If possible, it is best to let your kitten stay with their mother and their litter throughout the weaning process so that they will hopefully grow up to become a healthy, well-socialized, and well-adjusted cat.

 Featured Image Credit: Brenda Carson, Shutterstock